 b i o

-Honor Freeman is an Australian artist living and working on Ngarrindjeri country in the Fleurieu Peninsula of South Australia.
-Her practice reveals a careful observation of the domestic realm and the ordinariness of the everyday objects and mundane tasks that occupy our lives.
-Working primarily in clay, she harnesses the mimetic properties of porcelain, crafting objects that belie their materiality and purpose.
+Honor Freeman is an artist living and working in the Fleurieu Peninsula on the traditional lands of the Ngarrindjeri/Ramindjeri people in South Australia, whose practice utilises the mimetic properties of porcelain, crafting objects that belie their materiality and purpose.

-Freeman completed her studies (with Honours) in 2001 at the South Australian School of Art.
-Following graduation, Honor took up an Associate position and later a Tenant residency in the ceramics studio at JamFactory Craft & Design.
-Her work has been curated into major exhibitions at institutions throughout Australia, including the Museum of Contemporary Art’s Primavera 2007, Tarrawarra Museum of Art, and Adelaide’s Samstag Museum.
+Freeman completed her studies in 2001 at the South Australian School of Art.
+Following graduation, Honor took up an Associate position and Tenant residency in the ceramics studio at JamFactory Craft & Design.
+Her work has been curated into major exhibitions at institutions throughout Australia, including the MCA, Tarrawarra Museum of Art and The PowerHouse Museum.
 She has undertaken international residencies at Guldagergaard, Denmark’s International Ceramic Museum and in the US at Indiana University’s School of Art & Design.
-In 2006 Freeman travelled to Chile to exhibit and participate in the The South Project and to continue her ongoing project on/off/on, installing slipcast porcelain light switches and powerpoints clandestinely in public spaces.
+In 2006 Freeman travelled to Chile to exhibit and participate in the The South Project, continuing her project on/off/on, installing porcelain light switches and powerpoints clandestinely in public spaces.
 In 2018 she was invited to undertake the Guildhouse Collections Project at the Art Gallery of South Australia, the outcome of this residency Ghost Objects, was exhibited in 2019 as part of SALA Festival.